rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 student who seeks a seat in any private medical school.
 The influential doctors have cartels and exercise control through IMA.
 It may look like a sweeping statement.
 But until recently, things have been really bad.
 It showed up in the management of the COVID-19 pandemic.
 People died due to the unavailability of ventilators and oxygen supplies.
 Unscrupulous politicians announced the reservation of beds for the high court and supreme court judges to ward off judicial strictures against governance.
+The competent doctors do a lot of private consultancies.
+A reasonably well established doctor in any location can charge up to
+1500/- for about 10-15mts of consultancy.

 In the education sector, I came across a case where a teacher was simultaneously on the payrolls of three colleges.
 I am not sure what happened to the person.
 Fly-by-night engineering colleges actively espouse guest lecturers as a cost-cutting measure.
 A person equipped